 Implication to nursing

-Nurses should have the experience of self-transcendence by spiritually caring for themselves, in addition to bringing positive changes for patients.
-Existing studies of nursing students showed that the clinical practice of spiritual nursing gave them the chance to become more mature by realizing weak spots of their spiritual condition and reflecting on themselves (kwon et. al, 2013).
-Patient-centered and meaning-centered interventions (building meaningful relationship, hope, and religious interventions), and creating a spiritual environment (respecting spiritual beliefs, ethical treatment, and respecting cultural and spiritual values).
+Nurses should have the experience of self-transcendence Define this concept by spiritually caring for themselves, in addition to bringing positive changes for patients.
+Existing studies of nursing students showed that the clinical practice of spiritual nursing gave them the chance to become more mature by realizing weak spots of their spiritual condition and reflecting on themselves Excellent (kwon et. al, 2013).
+Patient-centered and meaning-centered interventions (building meaningful relationship, hope, and religious interventions describe each of these concepts), and creating a spiritual environment (respecting spiritual beliefs, ethical treatment, and respecting cultural and spiritual values describe each of these concepts).
 This study will serve as guide in developing educational guidance for spiritual nursing to help them learn about spirituality and spiritual care would help build a consistent system across theoretical and clinical settings

 5.0.Conclusion

-Nurses plays vital roles in spiritual caring, it provide holistic care that include patient, nurses, family members and other member of health team.
+Nurses plays vital roles in spiritual caring reference needed, it provide holistic care that include patient, nurses, family members and other member of health team.
 It’s about the character of nurses in rendering and uplifting others in the time of challenges.
 Patients who received spiritual care saw positive changes, finding a specific meaning and purpose of life, as well as hope.
 Just as spirituality and self-transcendence give humans the power to overcome frustrating circumstances, improve confidence in life, and empower self-healing.
 The provision of care and the expression of spirituality will serve as strong link to facilitate caring.
-In light of these findings, experience-based help to improve their spiritual sensitivity through spiritual training and experience self-transcendence.
+In light of these findings (reference), experience-based help to improve their spiritual sensitivity through spiritual training and experience self-transcendence.
+Great start.
+There are some concepts missing from your conclusion.

 Data Availability